 In your Campaign, add an IVR prompt for Zip Code Entry in the Prompts section.
 This prompt will play immediately when the call connects.

-Don't forget to also create a prompt for Zip Entry Failed.
+Create a prompt for Zip Entry Failed.
 This plays when the caller does not enter a valid Zip Code.
+Without this additional prompt, the call will not disconnect upon multiple entry failure.
 You may want this message to repeat a couple times.
 In the example below, it will play a total of four times, the first play, then three repeats.